 Lemlist, Reply.io, Outreach.io, MailShake, SmartReach

-If you're sending marketing emails choose a platform with ability to schedule batched emails.
-Depending on the number of contacts you have in your list, slowly drip out the emails over a duration of hours or days instead of sending them all at once, example from MailChimp below.
+If you're sending marketing emails choose a platform with ability to send in batches.
+Depending on the number of contacts you have in your list, slowly drip out the emails over a duration of hours or days instead of sending them all at once.

 The reputation of the IP address, domain, and email address all play a role in getting emails into your customer's inbox rather than the spam folder.
 Or, in the case of Google, in the Promotions tab.
 Email providers know customers want and expect transactional emails, but it's not always easy for them to tell what's transactional and what's better classified as marketing emails.

 Using a separate email address, subdomain and IP address for each type of mail makes it much more likely that your important emails will get to your customers, and will prevent normal correspondance or transactional emails from being negatively impacted by marketing email campaigns that accidentally lead to a negative domain or IP reputation.

 How do you know when a recipient has marked your email as spam?
 What can you do about it?
 If you set up feedback loops, email providers will notify you when a recipient has marked one of your emails as spam.
 You'll need to set up separate feedback loops for all the email providers you send to.
 Below are links to signup to feedback loops for the most popular email providers.